Filename: Letter case preservation

-Some filesystems, such as FAT, store filenames as upper-case regardless of the letter case used to create them.
-For example, a file created with the name "MyName.Txt" or "myname.txt" would be stored with the filename "MYNAME.TXT".
+Some filesystems, such as FAT prior to the introduction of VFAT, store filenames as upper-case regardless of the letter case used to create them.
+For example, a file created with the name "MyName.Txt" or "myname.txt" would be stored with the filename "MYNAME.TXT" (VFAT preserves the letter case).
 Any variation of upper and lower case can be used to refer to the same file.
 These kinds of file systems are called case-insensitive and are not case-preserving.
 Some filesystems prohibit the use of lower case letters in filenames altogether.

 Some file systems store filenames in the form that they were originally created; these are referred to as case-retentive or case-preserving.
 Such a file system can be case-sensitive or case-insensitive.
 If case-sensitive, then "MyName.Txt" and "myname.txt" may refer to two different files in the same directory, and each file must be referenced by the exact capitalization by which it is named.
 On a case-insensitive, case-preserving file system, on the other hand, only one of "MyName.Txt", "myname.txt" and "Myname.TXT" can be the name of a file in a given directory at a given time, and a file with one of these names can be referenced by any capitalization of the name.

-From its original inception, Unix and its derivative systems were case-preserving.
-However, not all Unix-like file systems are case-sensitive; by default, HFS+ in macOS is case-insensitive, and SMB servers usually provide case-insensitive behavior (even when the underlying file system is case-sensitive, e.g. Samba on most Unix-like systems), and SMB client file systems provide case-insensitive behavior.
+From its original inception, the file systems on Unix and its derivative systems were case-sensitive and case-preserving.
+However, not all file systems on those systems are case-sensitive; by default, HFS+ and APFS in macOS are case-insensitive but case-preserving, and SMB servers usually provide case-insensitive behavior (even when the underlying file system is case-sensitive, e.g. Samba on most Unix-like systems), and SMB client file systems provide case-insensitive behavior.
 File system case sensitivity is a considerable challenge for software such as Samba and Wine, which must interoperate efficiently with both systems that treat uppercase and lowercase files as different and with systems that treat them the same.